gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ADD RELEASE FEATURES BELOW
 vvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvv

-## Support for camelCase shortcuts when selecting configuration `dependency`/`dependencyInsight` tasks
+## Support name abbreviation when specifying configuration for `dependencies` and `dependencyInsight`
 When selecting configuration name using `--configuration` parameter from command line you can use camelCase notation like in subproject and task selection.
 This way `gradle dependencies --configuration tRC` could be used instead of `gradle dependencies --configuration testRuntimeClasspath` if `tRC` resolves to unique configuration within project where task is running.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^